ssvlabs/ssv/docs/specs/NETWORKING.md

 is the pubsub protocol used in `SSV.Network`

 The main purpose is for broadcasting messages to a group (AKA subnet) of nodes. \
-In addition, the machinary helps to determine liveliness and maintain peers scoring.
+In addition, the machinery helps to determine liveliness and maintain peers scoring.

 ### Network Peers